 What to put in my LinkedIn summary?
 5 tips

 - Tell them about your experiences.
 The way you describe them will change according to your objectives.
 Are you prospecting?
-Rather than just telling your experiences, talk about the problems you have solved, your knowledge of a field, your expertise.
+Rather than just talking about your experiences, talk about the problems you have solved, your knowledge of a field, your expertise.
 Do you want to be noticed by recruiters?
 Highlight your professional achievements and acquired skills!

 - A Call-To-Action.
 Remember that you want to engage your profile visitors.
 A CTA will allow you to encourage them to contact you, add you as a relationship, or visit your website.
 It’s a great way to encourage interaction!

 Take care of the formatting: tone, spelling, grammar